TradeTrust/tradetrust-core/README.md

 It generates receives provider options and returns the ethereum JSON RPC provider to be used for [verify](#verify) method.

+#### `wrapDocumentsV2`

+It takes in array of Tradetrust v2 documents and returns the wrapped documents.

+#### `wrapDocumentsV3`

+It takes in array of Tradetrust v3 documents and returns the wrapped documents.

+#### `obfuscateDocument`

+It removes a key-value pair from the document's data section, without causing the file hash to change.
+This can be used to generate a new document containing a subset of the original data, yet allow the recipient to proof the provenance of the document.

+#### `getDataV2`

+It returns the original data stored in the Tradetrust v2 document, in a readable format.

+#### `diagnose`

+Tool to find out why a document is not a valid open attestation file (wrapped or signed document)

+#### `signDocument`

+It takes a wrapped document, a wallet (public and private key pair) or an Ethers.js Signer.
+The method will sign the merkle root from the wrapped document, append the signature to the document and return it.
+Currently, it supports `Secp256k1VerificationKey2018` sign algorithm.

 #### `verify`

 It allows you to verify wrapped/ issued document programmatically.
 Upon successful verification, it will return fragments which would collectively prove the validity of the document.